-Stout's research focuses on how brain cells interact, namely glial cells, which are the cells that make up much of the human brain cells and are required for brain homeostasis, metabolic and structural support of neurons, control of synapse function and strength (synapses are the connections between neurons) and regulate the movement of molecules into and out of the brain.
-His glia research centers on their connections called gap junctions, which act as complex molecular machines that establish sites of interaction between cells.
+Research in Stout's laboratory focuses on how brain cells interact, namely glial cells, which are the cells that make up much of the human brain and are required for learning, cognition, brain homeostasis, and metabolic control.
+His glia research centers on their connections called gap junctions, which act as complex molecular machines and as sites of interaction between cells.
 They are critical to the development and function of tissues throughout the human body, with specialized roles in the brain.
 Understanding how these fascinating cellular connections contribute to symptoms associated with autism spectrum disorder and recovery from brain injuries, such as those that occur in multiple sclerosis and trauma, is critical to improving human quality of life.
 Using high-resolution light microscopy to reveal how molecules, cells, and tissues work, his work often tests how proteins and other biological molecules come together to form supramolecular machines that control the function of cells and determine how tissues function in healthy and disease states.
-His research examines how substances such as thyroid hormone, cannabidiol, and other natural supplements, and understudied pharmaceuticals might affect the brain by way of gap junctions and glia.
+His research examines how substances such as thyroid hormone and inflammation affect the brain by altering gap junctions and glia.

 Stout has continuing collaborations with colleagues at Albert Einstein College of Medicine in Bronx, N.Y., where he did his postdoctoral training and research.
 His interest in glia and gap junctions started early in his post-graduate training at the University of California, Riverside, and continued during his doctoral training at the University of Alabama, Birmingham (Ph.D., Neurobiology).
 His interest in cell biology and genetics developed during his undergraduate training (B.S., Biology at Cornell University).

-He is a member of several national societies including the New York Academy of Sciences, the Society for Neuroscience, the American Society for Biochemistry and Molecular Biology, the American Society for Cell Biology, and the American Society for Neurochemistry (for which he serves as Co-Chair of the Membership Committee).
+He is a member of several national societies including the New York Academy of Sciences, the American Thyroid Association, the American Society for Cell Biology, the Society for Neuroscience, the International Extracellular Vesicle Society, and the American Society for Neurochemistry (for which, in 2023, he serves on the ASN Council and as co-chair of the ASN Membership Committee).